aws-samples/basecaller-performance-benchmarking/README.md

 - _All P4, P3 and P2 Spot Instance Requests_: 400
 - _Running On-Demand P instances_: 400

+All commands shown below are executed in the [AWS CloudShell](https://docs.aws.amazon.com/cloudshell/latest/userguide/welcome.html).
+Login to your AWS account and start a CloudShell session (see also [Getting started with AWS CloudShell](https://docs.aws.amazon.com/cloudshell/latest/userguide/getting-started.html)).

 The deployment requires the NVIDIA CUDA base container from the public docker repository in your private ECR repository.
-This container is required for the build of the guppy and dorado container.
+This container is required for the build of the guppy and dorado containers.
 Run the commands below to copy the container.
 Make sure you run the commands with AWS credentials for the us-west-2 region.
 ```shell